pietw0/geoscripting-exercise-06/README.md

 * The temperature of the detected active fires can be extracted from the Surface Temperature product.

 ### Data
-* The Landsat can be found [here](https://www.dropbox.com/sh/ldetgkuffwmky0z/AABuINXJUIS6ZXYIVYOcx2qna?dl=1).
+* The Landsat data can be found [here](https://www.dropbox.com/sh/ldetgkuffwmky0z/AABuINXJUIS6ZXYIVYOcx2qna?dl=1).
 * There are Landsat Surface Reflectance scenes of 4 dates:
   * start of the fire - November,
   * end of the fire – November,